Sts. Thomas & Elizabeth RC Church

 The church is a beautiful example of Victorian Gothic design.
 The architect Charles Hansom began his career with his brother, Joseph, in London before moving to Bath and eventually Bristol where he developed a very successful practice with an enviable reputation.

 The builder, George Taylor, of Coventry was an unusual man in that he eventually became an architect.
+He had worked for some years with Hansom, which explains his involvement.

 The stained glass was created by William Wailes of Gateshead.
 His home there was eventually transformed into a public park.
 Wailes was a famous stained glass artist whose work can also be found in places like Ely and Chichester Cathedrals.